MaxVandervelde/anime-detour-android/docs/permissions.md

 Network & Storage
 -----------------

-The permissions `INTERNET`, `ACCESS_NETWORK_STATE`, and `WRITE_EXTERNAL_STORAGE`
-are required for fetching event, guest, and other convention data from the website and storing a local copy so that they may be accessed offline
+The permissions `INTERNET`and `ACCESS_NETWORK_STATE` are required for fetching event, guest, and other convention data from the website.

 Run at Startup
 --------------